Al Wakrah: Climate

 Similar to other cities in Qatar, Al Wakrah has a mild average temperature in January, February, March, November and December.
 The summer season is in April, May, June, July, August, September, October and November.
 Al Wakrah has dry periods in January, February, March, April, May, June, July and August.
 On average, the warmest month is July and the coolest month is January.
-The following table shows the records and averages of Al Wakrah's temperature.

 Historic architecture

-Historic architecture is abundant in Al Wakrah, particularly in its coastal areas, and it is captured in mosques, old homes and the harbour.
+Historic architecture is abundant in Al Wakrah, particularly in its coastal areas, and it is captured in mosques, old homes, and the harbour.
 One significant landmark is the Al Wakrah Fort, which dates back to the early 20th century.
 It was built above the ruins of an older fort that had belonged to the Sheikh Abdulrahman bin Jassim Al Thani.
 It has two round towers and was previously used as a police office.
+Date presses (known locally as madabis) were discovered within the confines of the Al Wakrah Fort.
+Strategically constructed with military objectives in mind, these madabis served as vital nutritional reservoirs for soldiers amidst extended periods of political turbulence.
+More historic wind towers are found in the city than in anywhere else on the peninsula.

 Houses

 The house of Sheikh Ghanim Bin Abdulrahman Al-Thani, located on the beach, is considered to be an important historic landmark.
 This building has two storeys and its windows were designed to represent ornamental shapes.
 It was refurbished in 2004 under the supervision of the Restoration Departments of Qatar Museums Authority (QMA).
+Still-preserved madabis (date presses) were found here.

 Abdullah bin Saad House, formerly owned by Abdullah bin Saad Al Mutallaq, is located in a remote section on the south-east coast of the city and is considered to be a historic landmark.
 The house was constructed in the early 20th century; most likely around 1920.
 After the municipality assumed ownership of the house in 1984, it was renovated two years later and eventually re-opened as a museum.